sherifkandeel/dota_analyzer/README.md

 #
 Get your Steam Web API key from [here](https://steamcommunity.com/dev/apikey), You only need a Steam account for that.

-Run the project.
+Run the project:
 ```sh
 $ docker-compose up
 ```
-In a new terminal check for running containers.
+In a new terminal check for running containers:
 ```sh
 $ docker ps
 ```
-Attach a bash session to the `dota_analyzer_web` container.
+Attach a bash session to the `dota_analyzer_web` container:
 ```sh
 $ docker exec -it <container_id>  /bin/bash
 ```
-Install Nano editor inside the conrainer to edit the credentials file.
+Install Nano editor inside the conrainer to edit the credentials file:
 ```sh
 $ apt-get install nano
 $ EDITOR="nano" rails credentials:edit